Stephan Balkenhol Germany, b. 1957

 Biography

-The artist makes big and small standing sculptures, often carved from a single block of wawa or poplar wood, but also 2 dimensional relief panels – portraits and landscapes uniting painting and sculpture – and bronze statues, meant to be able to stand outside.
-Many of his monumental bronze sculptures can be found in the urban space across the world.
+Balkenhol creates both large and small standing sculptures, typically carved from single blocks of wawa or poplar wood.
+He also produces two-dimensional relief panels—combining painting and sculpture—along with bronze statues designed for outdoor display.
+Many of his monumental bronze works can be found in urban spaces around the world.

 Already during his education at the University of Fine Arts of Hamburg (’76 – ’82), Balkenhol wanted to save figuration from the then prevailing abstract, minimal and conceptual art.
 But the artist doesn’t want to impose a hidden message on to the figurative.
 He’s interested in showing the people as they are, their perceivable form and the stuff they’re – literally and figuratively – made of.
 The direct, seemingly unfinished sculptures come across as quick sketches, fleeting impressions which do justice to the directness with which we generally notice people.
 The viewer has to fill in the gaps, imbue it with meaning.
 Fantasy and associations are in the eye of the beholder.